rajeshdevopsprac/aboutme/README.md

 - 👋 Hi, I’m Rajesh Kumar
-- 👀 I’m interested in learning
+- 👀 I’m interested in learning new things
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently working as a DevOps Engineer
 - 📫 How to reach me 7815822813

 <!---